QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Related Work

-\textbf{Quadruped Locomotion Learning. } Traditional studies split the learning into phases, such as elevation mapping, foothold planning~\cite{gangapurwala2022rloc} and pose adaptation~\cite{fahmi2022vital}.
-Recently, end-to-end reinforcement learning (RL) approaches~\cite{margolis2023walk,loquercio2023learning,kumar2021rma} focus on performing a direct mapping between the environment and control signals, initially learned in simulations and then applied in real-world scenarios.
-Many of these methods operate without sensory input.
-On the contrary, some works explore incorporating visual cues~\cite{loquercio2023learning,kumar2021rma} such as ego-vision~\cite{agarwal2023legged} and front-facing depth~\cite{cheng2023extreme}.
-In scenarios resembling parkour challenges, Zhang~\etal~\cite{zhuang2023robot} develop end-to-end vision-based policies that rely solely on simple rewards without reference motion data.
-Hoeller~\etal~\cite{hoeller2024anymal} train robots to learn advanced locomotion skills for crossing obstacles on different terrains.
-In contrast to RL-based methods, recent works~\cite{guan2023vinet,shek2023lancar} have explored using LLMs for adapting locomotion strategies.
-Shek~\etal~\cite{shek2023lancar} integrate a context translator with RL agents, enabling context-aware locomotion that allows robots to interpret and adapt to their surroundings through LLMs.
-Compared with traditional~\cite{margolis2023walk} or LLM-based RL approaches~\cite{shek2023lancar}, we design an automatic locomotion adaptation strategy that avoids tedious parameter tuning and policy retraining, offering a more efficient solution.
+Traditional approaches divide locomotion into multiple phases~\cite{gangapurwala2022rloc,fahmi2022vital}.
+Since the design of such systems is tedious, end-to-end reinforcement learning (RL) approaches~\cite{margolis2023walk,kumar2021rma} train a policy to perform a direct mapping from proprioceptive information to joint control signals.
+Later, some works explore incorporating visual input in locomotion policies~\cite{loquercio2023learning,kumar2021rma} such as ego-vision~\cite{agarwal2023legged,loquercio2023learning} and front-facing depth~\cite{cheng2023extreme,zhuang2023robot,hoeller2024anymal}.
+Due to remarkable progress achieved by LMMs in diverse areas, recent works~\cite{shek2023lancar} explore using LMM to adapt locomotion strategies.
+Shek~\etal~\cite{shek2023lancar} integrate an environment translator with RL agents, allowing environment-aware locomotion.
+However, their approach requires simultaneous training of the LMM and the policy, which is expensive.
+Compared with traditional~\cite{margolis2023walk} and LMM-based RL approaches~\cite{shek2023lancar}, we design an automatic locomotion adaptation strategy that avoids tedious parameter tuning and policy training, offering a more efficient solution.